-The setup values used for AOHI and AOLO must not be equal, otherwise, an incorrect value will be achieved.
+The setup values used for AOHI and AOLO must not be equal.
 However, AOHI can be set either higher or lower than AOLO.
 If AOHI is set higher than AOLO it could result in a direct conversion.
 If AOHI is set lower than AOLO it could result in a reverse conversion.